Older Adults and Social Isolation

 Lack of Transportation

 • Sometimes with the aging process, we are no longer able to drive.
 This can severely impact the senior’s ability to go to social events or even a once-loved shopping excursion.
-Public transportation can be viewed as cumbersome for someone that was used to the independence of driving, so they just stay home.
+Public transportation may be viewed as cumbersome, leading to a decrease in social interaction and an increase in social isolation.

 Store/Restaurant to Your Door Delivery